Queen begins final journey as coffin taken from Balmoral Castle to Scotland's capital – KION546

 At 10 a.m. local time (5 a.m.
 ET) the coffin left Balmoral for a six-hour journey through Scotland to the official Scottish residence of the British royal family.

-It is scheduled to travel through the village of Ballater and the cities of Aberdeen and Dundee, before making its way down the Royal Mile in Edinburgh.
+It is traveling through the village of Ballater, before passing Aberdeen and Dundee and then making its way down the Royal Mile in Edinburgh.

 The coffin will then arrive at the forecourt of Palace of Holyroodhouse, where it will be taken in to rest in the Throne Room.
 Regional proclamations will take place across Cardiff Castle, in Wales, Hillsborough Castle, in Northern Ireland and Edinburgh Castle.